Getting Too Much of Vitamins And Minerals

-Katz tells WebMD that a bigger concern is that we're "garnishing the food supply with overfortification."
+The bigger concern, Katz says, is that we're "garnishing the food supply with overfortification."

 He says manufacturers have shifted their focus from what they've taken out of food -- such as its fat, sugar, or salt -- to what they're putting in, whether it's vitamin D, probiotics, or omega-3 fats -- whatever nutrient is in vogue.

-"When more and more foods are enhanced, it becomes impossible for consumers to know what dose they're getting over the course of a day," says Katz.
+"When more and more foods are enhanced, it becomes impossible for consumers to know what dose they're getting over the course of a day," Katz says.
 "Clinicians have to realize we might be introducing new dietary imbalances because of this practice."

 Three Nutrients to Watch

-Dwyer says vitamin D, calcium, and folic acid are three nutrients you may get too much of through a combination of food and supplements.
+Dwyer says vitamin D, calcium, and folic acid are three nutrients you may get too much of, especially through supplements.

-Adults who regularly far exceed the 4,000 international units (IUs) daily safe upper limit for vitamin D might be setting themselves up for kidney stones down the road -- a health problem that may also occur with excessive intake of calcium, whose upper limit range is 2,000-2,500 milligrams daily.
+Adults who regularly far exceed the 4,000 international units (IUs) daily safe upper limit for vitamin D might may end up with serious heart problems.